 In my life, it’s my daughter – she watches my every move.
 She listens to me talk about how someone was strong that day.
 She pays attention when I tell the story of another unsung hero in the community, like the woman who bought a car for her daughter’s teacher to make the long commute.

 Right now, all my daughter knows is that she loves me.
 She believes me when I tell her that she is beautiful, strong, confident.
-She believes me when I tell her that, like MassMutual, I believe that women can do anything and be anything.
+She believes me when I tell her that she can do anything and be anything.

 Sadly, the time will come when she will question this, so I will do my best to remind her of it often.
 I will remind her of her strengths and I will remind her of the community of women that support her.
 I want her to be confident in herself … and I can help her STARTING NOW.